longshotlabs/composable-forms/docs/index.md

 Wouldn't it be nice if all the form components could work together seamlessly?
 What if you could even import the entire address entry form from a package and drop it into your main form without any extra work?
 And wouldn't it be great if validating and displaying validity was automatic?

-This is why we've created our Composable Form Specification.
+This is why we've created the Composable Form Specification.

 ## Author

 This specification is maintained by [Dairy State Designs](http://dairystatedesigns.com/) and open to modification requests from the community.
-The spec author is Eric Dobbertin, who created [AutoForm](https://github.com/aldeed/meteor-autoform), a widely used form package for [Meteor](https://www.meteor.com/)/[Blaze](http://blazejs.org/).
+The spec author is [Eric Dobbertin](https://github.com/aldeed), who created [AutoForm](https://github.com/aldeed/meteor-autoform), a widely used form package for [Meteor](https://www.meteor.com/)/[Blaze](http://blazejs.org/).

+## License

+MIT

 ## A Reference Implementation for React

 While this specification is intended to be generic, we are initially concentrating on React.
-Please try out our NPM package, [reacto-form](https://github.com/DairyStateDesigns/reacto-form), and let us know what you think.
+Please try out our NPM package, [reacto-form](reacto-form.md), and let us know what you think.

 ## Documentation